pypa/packaging.python.org/source/specifications/source-distribution-format.rst

 ==========================

-The current standard format of source distribution format is identified by the presence of a :file:`pyproject.toml` file in the distribution archive.
+The current standard format of source distribution format is identified by the presence of a :term:`pyproject.toml` file in the distribution archive.
 The layout of such a distribution was originally specified in :pep:`517` and is formally documented here.

 There is also the legacy source distribution format, implicitly defined by the behaviour of ``distutils`` module in the standard library, when executing